 Motorcycle Maintenance Tips

-Tire Pressure
+Tire Pressure and Condition

 To guarantee a safe ride, tire pressure is essential.
 If your tire pressure is too low, you risk a flat tire or blowout during your ride.
 This can be dangerous if it occurs when you are going at high speeds.
 To make sure your motorcycle is ready for the road, you should always check the psi levels and inflate them when you need to.
+You also should check your tire treads to make sure you have traction for breaking.

-Motorcycle Maintenance Tips: Engine Oil Level
+Engine Oil Level

 Whenever you are out of a ride, your engine oil should always be full and clear.
 Just like a car, over time the oil will turn black.
 To check your motorcycle’s oil levels, you need to start your motorcycle to warm up the engine.
 Afterward, you need to place the motorcycle on a center stand or have someone hold the vehicle straight.
 From there, you can look for the engine oil glass to see if you need to top off the engine oil or change it.